threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 ### Linting

 Source code should adhere to the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).
 Developers can use the default configuration of `flake8` to validate conformance, or run the included `build.sh` inside the analyzers directory.
-Note that linting conformance is mandatory for analyzers that are contributed back to the Threat Code project.
+Note that linting conformance is mandatory for analyzers that are contributed back to the Security Onion project.

 ### Testing

 Python's [unitest](https://docs.python.org/3/library/unittest.html) library can be used for covering analyzer code with unit tests.
-Unit tests are encouraged for custom analyzers, and mandatory for public analyzers submitted back to the Threat Code project.
+Unit tests are encouraged for custom analyzers, and mandatory for public analyzers submitted back to the Security Onion project.

 If you are new to unit testing, please see the included `urlhaus_test.py` as an example.